wmcbrine/PDCurses/README.md

 containing the port-specific source files exists for each of these platforms.

-Build instructions are in the README file for each platform:
+Build instructions are in the README.md file for each platform:

 -  [DOS](dos/README.md)
 -  [OS/2](os2/README.md)